 Both the Convention Center and Marriott Hotel were built largely with tax payers money.
-The Marriott and its recent Tower expansion were made possible by a very one sided deal with the adjoining Convention Center, exemption to real estate taxes for the City and the School District of Lancaster, other ongoing subsidies, and the option to purchase the hotel, currently leased from RACL, for a small fraction of its likely value once the mortgage is paid off.
-The City will be stuck with funding the Convention Center for a couple of decades.
+The Marriott and its recent Tower expansion were made possible by a very one sided deal with the adjoining Convention Center, exemption to real estate taxes, other ongoing subsidies, and the option to purchase the hotel, currently leased from RACL, for a small fraction of its likely value once the mortgage is paid off.
+The City will be stuck with funding the Convention Center and conceivably someday the hotel for a couple of decades.

-Had development taken place as initially envisioned by Penn Square Partners and myself, the City and the School District would have had a large and much neeed stream of real estate tax revenue.
+Had development taken place as initially envisioned by Penn Square Partners and myself, the City and the School District would have a large and much needed stream of real estate tax revenue.

-The original study by a national authority for the placement of a convention center recommend the restoration of the then Ramada to its original four star hotel status and enlarging the already very large conference / banquet areas for a convention center, sized to serve local needs.
-The cost would have been about 20% of the subsequent of the Lancaster Convention Center.
+The original study by a national authority for ta convention center recommend the restoration of the then Ramada to its original Hilton four star status and enlarging the already very large conference / banquet areas for a convention center, sized to serve local needs.
+The expense would have been less than 20% of the subsequent cost of the Lancaster Convention Center.

 The Ramada and later Brunswick hotel was recently converted to a Holiday Inn, aided by CRIZ grants but largely with private money.
-The banquet area along with the one story portion of the sit including the movie theater have been demolished to be put to create more downtown parking and as a new home for the downtown library..
+The ground level conference area along with the one story portion of the site including the movie theater have been demolished to create more downtown parking and as a new home for the downtown library..

 - HESS DEPARTMENT STORE / BULOVA BUILDING

 I had proposed tearing down all but the parking garage at Duke and Orange Streets and selling the land to developers for mix use residential development.
-I had had reason to believe that the by then Brunswick Hotel and its adjoining buildings including the theater could have been purchased for a fraction of what was eventually paid for them.
+I believed through my friendship with one of the Brunswick owners that the hotel and its adjoining buildings including the theater could have been purchased for a fraction of what was eventually paid for them.
 I felt the Bulova building, vacant for years, could have been purchased out of bankruptcy at a moderate price.
-I believed that proceeds from the sale of the leveled site would likely cover all acquisition and demolition costs.
+I believed that proceeds from the sale of the leveled block (apart from the parking garage) would likely cover all acquisition and demolition costs.